Gambia Armed Forces: Branches

 The Gambia Armed Forces Act 1985 established four branches: the Gambia National Army, the Gambia Navy, the Gambia Air Force, and the Gambia National Gendarmerie.
 In 1992, the GNG merged to become part of a police unit called the Tactical Support Group.
 The Air Force was never truly operational.
 In 2008, a Republican National Guard was founded as an additional branch.

 Gambia National Army

 The strength of the Gambia National Army (GNA) differs depending on the source.
-It is given as 1,900 soldiers, 1,000 soldiers, and 900 soldiers.
+It has been given as 1,900 soldiers, 1,000 soldiers, or 900 soldiers.
 It is said to comprise two infantry battalions, one engineering squadron, and a Presidential Guard company.
 The army has barracks in Fajara, Yundum, Kudang, and Farafenni.
 In terms of vehicles and equipment, the army has eight Ferret armoured cars, and four M8 Greyhound armoured cars.
 It is also said to possess at least one M101 howitzer.
+Turkey donated Gambia 2 Otokar Cobra-1 infantry mobility vehicles and 2 Katmerciler Hızır MRAP vehicles.
+In addition to two Cobra-1s, many high-frequency radios, mine detectors, uniforms, winter jackets and similar military equipment were donated to Gambia.

 Gambia Navy

 The strength of the Gambian Navy was most recently estimated at approximately 500 personnel.
 It exists to enforce fishery legislation and regulation, and assistance has been given in that task by the Senegalese Navy.
 In February 2008, officers of the US Navy helped to install an automatic identification system in the Gambia called the Maritime Security and Safety Information System (MSSIS).
 In September 2011, a team from the HSV-2 Swift docked in Banjul to conduct a two-week intensive training programme for the Navy.
 In August 2013, Taiwan donated three new patrol vessels to the Gambia to replace the four ageing vessels of the Dvora-class that it donated in 2009.